wesbos/JavaScript30/readme.md

 ## Note

-This repo is a copy and i am using this to keep track of my progress, you can find the original repo at https://github.com/wesbos/JavaScript30 and you can take the course at https://javascript30.com/.
+This repo is a copy and I am using this to keep track of my progress, you can find the original repo at https://github.com/wesbos/JavaScript30 and you can take the course at https://javascript30.com/.

 Thanks!